arturbartkowicz/sofomo-api/README.md

 http://localhost:3000/api/v1/geolocations

-with JSON body where you can pass an ip.
+As JSON body pass an <code>ip</code>.
 An ip below is just an example.

 ```
 {